wawa19933/plug.kak/README.md

 #### Ensure that plugins are installed
 `plug` command can be explicitly told to install the plugin on loading with the `ensure` keyword.
-This is handy in case you don't isolated the configuration of the plugin, so you want this plugin to be installed and enabled in any situation.
+This is handy in case you don't isolate the configuration of the plugin, so you want this plugin to be installed and enabled in any situation.